|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 Head to Saulieu on a Saturday morning in summer, market day, when there is a buzz in the air.
 The open air market on the square offers regional fare from Morvan ham to wine tasting, with locals enjoying an early tipple.

 Situated on the old N6, now renamed the D906, at a good stopping off point en route from Paris to Lyons, Saulieu has long been famed for its gastronomy.
 The Relais Bernard Loiseau reigns supreme.
-If this three star Michelin establishment is beyond the purse, there are a host of other restaurants to choose from in a very small area.
+If this two star Michelin establishment is beyond the purse, there are a host of other restaurants to choose from in a very small area.
 As a result of this concentration, some very good food suppliers can be found in the town, notably La Fouchale cheese shop and a recently opened Cadeau Gourmand, offering a good selection of wine and gifts.

 Bull Sculpture - François Pompon